mnot/I-D/uri-get-off-my-lawn/draft.md

 ============

 URIs {{RFC3986}} very often include structure and application data.
-This might include artefacts from filesystems (often occuring in the path component), user information (often in the query component) and application data throughout.
+This might include artefacts from filesystems (often occuring in the path component), and user information (often in the query component).
 In some cases, there can even be application-specific data in the authority component (e.g., some applications are spread across several hostnames to enable a form of partitioning or dispatch).

 Such conventions for the structure of URIs can be imposed by an implementation; for example, many Web servers use the filename extension of the last path segment to determine the media type of the